Cheyava Falls: Discovery

 The "arrowhead-shaped rock" was found at the northern edge of Neretva Vallis area, on 18 July 2024, and is 3.2 x 2 ft.
 On 21 July 2024, Perseverance took a sample of the rock that became its 22nd core sample that can be delivered to Earth by a future mission.
-The rover made a "selfie" with a rock on 23 July 2025.
+The rover made a "selfie" with a rock on 23 July 2024.
 The sample from Cheyava Falls is called the "Sapphire Canyon", while the formation where Cheyava Falls were found is called the "Bright Angel", a set of rocky outcrops on the northern and southern edges of Neretva Vallis, an ancient river valley 400 m wide that was carved by water rushing into Jezero crater.
 The rock was studied by two instruments: the Planetary Instrument for X-Ray Lithochemistry (PIXL) and Scanning Habitable Environments with Raman and Luminescence for Organics and Chemicals (SHERLOC).

 Beyond the nickname for a single sampled boulder, mission geologists now use "Cheyava Falls member" for a ~0.5 m-thick mudstone containing rare centimeter-scale olivine-rich horizons.
 At the northern Bright Angel–Margin-unit contact, it overlies the monomict, matrix-supported olivine granule conglomerate of the Fern Glen Rapids member and is itself overlain by the laminated mudstones of the Walhalla Glades member; the Tuff Cliff base is not exposed at this site.

 Potential biosignature

-On 10 September 2025, NASA reported a "potential biosignature" finding in Cheyava Falls: organic-carbon–bearing mudstones hosting sub-millimetre nodules and millimetre-scale reaction fronts enriched in ferrous iron phosphate and iron sulfide, consistent with vivianite and greigite imply low-temperature, post-depositional redox reactions between organics and Fe–S–P minerals; these textures and chemistries qualify as potential biosignatures but requiring further study and sample return for confirmation.
+On 10 September 2025, NASA reported a "potential biosignature" finding in Cheyava Falls: organic-carbon–bearing mudstones hosting sub-millimetre nodules and millimetre-scale reaction fronts enriched in ferrous iron phosphate and iron sulfide, consistent with vivianite and greigite, imply low-temperature, post-depositional redox reactions between organics and Fe–S–P minerals; these textures and chemistries are potential biosignatures but require sample return for confirmation.
 On Earth, vivianite is frequently found in sediments, peat bogs, and around decaying organic matter.
 Similarly, certain forms of microbial life on Earth can produce greigite.

 If confirmed, this biosignature would mean that there was microbial life on Mars around 3.5 billion years ago.
 According to geologist Michael Tice:

 If the Cheyava Falls results ultimately do lead to the proof of ancient life on Mars ... that means two different planets hosted microbes getting their energy through the same means at about the same time in the distant past.
 That could suggest that early life learns how to survive in this way regardless of where it originated.

 The same organic materials can be produced by non-biological processes which require "hot conditions" like volcanic activity; the rock location suggests that it was underwater, and there is no detected past volcanic activity in that region.